Reach Consumers via Search Engine Optimization

 Instead of relying on keyword stuffing, try some other tips:

-• Focus on a more prominent topic instead of a narrow one.
+- Focus on a broader topic rather than a narrow one.

-• Write an introduction related to the page’s topic but include a way to skip to the main content.
-Notice how most recipe pages begin with a lengthy introduction to get a crawler’s attention but have a jump-to recipe button at the top for the user.
+- Write an introduction related to the page’s topic, but include a way to skip to the main content.
+Notice how most recipe pages begin with a lengthy introduction to catch a crawler’s attention, but include a jump-to-recipe button at the top for users.

 Redirects